atomone-hub/genesis/README.md

 global levels; at the local level through competition of implementations, and at the global level through the diversity of hubs and frameworks.

-Our approach with the Decentralists in relation to AtomOne is expected to bring voice to all groups and individuals with valid opinons in the governing of both stake-based bodies and more democratic bodies and everything in between.
-The benefits will extend beyond immediate technical solutions, contributing to a more vibrant and collaborative blockchain and global community.

 ## Terms

 * AtomOne: an opinionated fork of the Cosmos hub Gaia with chainid "cosmoshub4".
 It is a minimal IBC-token-pegging and ICS hosting hub.
-* Decentralists: AtomOne aligned members of Cosmos, and serve as a political party within the Cosmos ecosystem.
 * Constitutional Majority: a consensus threshold set at a higher bar than the standard two-thirds majority; It is initially set at 90% and cannot be lowered even with Constitutional Majority.
 This elevated threshold aims to